 Business owners in the Netherlands who invest in business assets, are eligible to claim the small projects investment credit (kleinschaligheidsinvesteringsaftrek, KIA, in Dutch).
 That means they are permitted to deduct part of this investment from their profits.
 How much, depends on the amount invested.

 - Your company is registered in the Netherlands and you are liable to pay income tax or corporate income tax in the Netherlands;

-- You must invest a certain amount in business assets.
+- your investment in business assets must be a certain amount.
 You can consult the current amounts at the Dutch Tax and Customs Administration's website (in Dutch).

 How to apply?